GustikS/NeuraLogic/README.md

     1. a simple relational problem (Example 2 from [this paper](https://www.jair.org/index.php/jair/article/view/11203))
         - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/simple/family`
     1. molecule classification problem (mutagenesis)
-        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/relational/molecules/mutagenesis`
+        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/relational/molecules/mutagenesis -ts 100`
     1. knowledge-base completion problem
-        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/relational/kbs/nations`
+        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/relational/kbs/nations -ts 20`
 1. you can check various exported settings and results in `DIR/target`
     1. if you have [Graphviz](https://graphviz.org/) installed (`which dot`), you can use it to observe the internal computation structures in debug mode:
-        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/neural/xor/naive -debug all`
+        - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/neural/xor/naive -iso -1 -prune -1 -debug all`
             - this should show a graph of the 1) worflow, 2) template, 3) inference graphs, 4) neural networks + weight updates, and 5) final learned template
         - `java -jar NeuraLogic.jar -sd ./NeuraLogic/Resources/datasets/simple/family -iso -1 -prune -1 -debug all`
             - note we turn off network pruning and compression here so that you can observe direct correspondence to the original example